shkailas/dashboard-sla/README.md

 #### 10/27
 Added small express server to handle json file reads and writes. reads implemented as a get. post for file saving yet to be modified.

+#### 10/27
+Implemented Save functionality in server by deleting old file and creating new data file with new data.
+Implemented the button in Vue so that saving can be done by users.
+Data is now read into Vue as a call to the server, rather than from file read.
+This Marks the conclusion of implementing the functionality of the required Tasks:refactor and enhancement, adding functionality, pagination, color coding.